Ganon's Castle Walkthrough

 Silver Rupee in Ocarina of Time

-Collect the remaining 2 Silver Rupees.
-Collecting all 5 will open the iron bars on the door ahead.
-If you have the Hover Boots equipped, you can't climb back up after collecting the farthest Rupee, so switch back to the Kokiri Boots to proceed.
+Collect the remaining 2 Silver Rupees to open the iron bars blocking the door.
+If you're wearing the Hover Boots, you won't be able to climb back up after collecting the farthest Rupee, so switch back to the Kokiri Boots before continuing.

 Move to the Door Ahead with the Longshot